Bryce-Soghigian/Data-Structures-In-Javascript/Goals2021.md

 #### Approach Two

 ## JANUARY FIRST
 ## Solved
 - 21. Merge Two Sorted Lists [Easy]
 - 2. Add Two Numbers [Medium]
 - Google foobar Challenge[Medium-Hard]
 - 71. Simplify Path [Medium]
 - 270. Closest Binary Search Tree Value[Easy]

-###  2. Add Two Numbers
-#### Elementary Math(Only approach)
-- Basically you do walk through the ll and add node 1 and node two like you would with real numbers.
-But sinces its reversed you do left to right not right ot left

-### 21. Merge Two Sorted Lists
-#### Iterative Where you walk through both lists and then sort those values after sorting you create a new list of all those values in the order you sorted
-#### Recursively merge lists and place nodes in their place(BETTER SOLUTION)

-### Google foobar Challenge
-#### Nested loops to check how many employees cross

-### 71. Simplify Path
-#### basic filter where you go through and filter out each cat that doesn't belong in our string
-#### Using a stack

-### 270. Closest Binary Search Tree Value
-#### GO through and calculate the min diff and the closest val for each node and return the value that is closest

 ## January Second
 ## Solved